Enonic XP - Why, what and how?

 - Its like an Operating System - because you can build complete applications with just one dependency.
 You also have a concept for users and roles - and even an appstore.

 A single XP application can include everything from web assets, application logic, logins, data persistence, search, and even CMS functionality.
-Alternatively, you can split things into smaller pieces, developed, deployed and running in microservice style.
+Alternatively, you can split things into smaller pieces, microservice style.

 The illustration below illustrates an Enonic app containing both front-end assets and back-end components:

-When an application is installed, it will by default be distributed across the all servers running in your cluster (or just one if you don't hava a cluster).
+When an application is installed, it will by default be distributed across the all servers running in your cluster (or just use a single node).
 Apps are even able to utilize multi-core hardware and distributed events.

 Rather than depending on a 3rd party database, Enonic XP moves the data closer to your code.
 Enonic XP ships with an embedded search-driven NoSQL database (based on technology from the Elasticsearch project).